ZigZagExchange/market-maker/README.md

 ## Pair Options

+These pair options can be set for each pair individual.
+You can even use more then on option per pair (though they might cancel each other out).

 ###### delayAfterFill
 The market maker will stop market making on the pair, after successfully filling an order.
 This can be used to wait out bigger price moves.
 Example, here a delay of **60 seconds** is used: